- Sheryl Ness

 1 cup heavy cream or clotted cream

 Mix together the flour, sugar, baking powder, and salt.
-Add the cold butter and mix together with your fingers, forming a crumbly dough.
+Add the cold butter pieces (grating the butter with a cheese grater works great for this) and mix together with your fingers, forming a crumbly dough.

-Then add the dried fruit and white chocolate.
+Then add the dried fruit and white (or ruby) chocolate.
 Mix together just to incorporate the ingredients.
 Next pour in the heavy cream and stir together to form a sticky dough.

 Recipe note: Experiment with combinations of your favorite dried fruit such as cherries, blueberries, currants, or cranberries.
 You can also add a different flavor by using orange or lime zest.